Colt Ford: Biography

 He also appeared on a rap remix of Montgomery Gentry's late-2008 Number One single "Roll with Me".
 Ford's debut album also has guest appearances from country singer Jamey Johnson, as well as Bone Crusher and Jermaine Dupri, Adrian Young of No Doubt, and Jeremy Popoff of Lit.
 The album did not enter the Billboard albums charts until 2009.

 Ford co-wrote and originally recorded the song "Dirt Road Anthem" for his debut album Ride Through the Country; it was later released by Brantley Gilbert, who co-wrote the song, on his 2010 album Halfway to Heaven, and again by Jason Aldean on his album My Kinda Party, also from 2010.

 Ford wrote the theme song "Buck 'em" for the Professional Bull Riders association.
 He also appears as a guest vocalist on the track "Tailgatin'" on Cledus T. Judd's 2009 album Polyrically Uncorrect, a song which Ford wrote with Johnson and Popoff.
 Ford's second studio album, Chicken & Biscuits, was released in April 2010, following the release of its title track.

 Ford released a third studio album on May 3, 2011, called Every Chance I Get.
 The album's lead-off single, "Country Thang", debuted at number 55 for the country chart week ending February 19, 2011.
 "She Likes to Ride in Trucks", featuring Craig Morgan, served as the album's second single.

 Ford's fourth album, Declaration of Independence, became his first number 1 album on Top Country Albums.
 Its first charted single is "Back", a duet with Jake Owen.
 "Back" is Ford's highest charting single to date, making Top 40 on Hot Country Songs.
 In 2012, Colt Ford headlined the Declaration Of Independence Tour with supporting acts The Lacs, Lenny Cooper, and JB and the Moonshine Band.
 In the fall of 2012 Ford announced he would be touring with JJ Lawhorn on the Answer To No One Tour.

 Colt Ford's fifth studio album, Thanks for Listening, was released on July 1, 2014.

 "4 Lane Gone" is the first single from his sixth studio album, Love Hope Faith.
 Ford released a music video for the single on September 11, 2016 Love Hope Faith was released on May 5, 2017.

-Colt's next album "We the People, Volume 1" was released in September 2019.
+Colt's next album We the People, Volume 1 was released in September 2019.

+On April 5, 2024, Ford suffered a heart attack after a concert in Arizona, and was placed in intensive care soon after.
+In an interview after being released from the hospital, Ford revealed that his heart stopped three times and a doctor told him he had a .1% chance of surviving.
+After rehabilitation that included learning to walk again, Ford returned to touring in 2025.